Hamiltonian Learning via Inverse Physics-Informed Neural Networks: RESULTS

-Furthermore, we examine the performance of iPINN-HL when the number of physical constraint points $P$ is varied.
+Furthermore, we examine the performance of iPINN-HL when the number of \blue{collocation points} $P$ is varied.
 With larger $P$, the NNQS must satisfy the Schr\"{o}dinger equation at more points and receives greater penalty from $\mathcal{L}_{\mathrm{physics}}$ if it deviates from the prediction from the Schr\"{o}dinger equation.
-The result can be found in Fig.~\ref{fig:scaling_P}.
-Figure~\ref{fig:scaling_P} reveals that the MSE initially follows a polynomial decay with increasing $P$, where the scaling exponent grows with the the number of queries $\mathcal{N}(\{x\})$.
+The result can be found in Fig.~\ref{fig:scaling_P}. \blue{Fig.}~\ref{fig:scaling_P} reveals that the MSE initially follows a polynomial decay with increasing $P$, where the scaling exponent grows with the number of queries $\mathcal{N}(\{x\})$.
 This demonstrates a synergistic relationship between data availability and the efficacy of the physics-informed loss $\mathcal{L}_{\mathrm{physics}}$.
 Notably, when $P$ exceeds a critical threshold ($P \approx 100$), the MSE saturates--particularly for small $\mathcal{N}(\{x\})$--indicating a fundamental limit to physics-based enhancement without sufficient supporting data.
 These results highlight the complementary roles of data-driven and physics-driven learning: while $\mathcal{L}_{\mathrm{physics}}$ significantly reduces the demand for extensive training data (compared to purely data-driven methods like DNN-HL), optimal performance requires a balanced integration of both $\mathcal{L}_{\mathrm{data}}$ and $\mathcal{L}_{\mathrm{physics}}$ components.
-This hybrid approach enables high-accuracy solutions with substantially fewer data points than conventional neural networks.
+This hybrid approach enables high-accuracy solutions with substantially fewer data points than conventional neural networks. \blue{To further elucidate the MSE saturation observed in Fig.~\ref{fig:scaling_P}, we consider an extremal case of no observational data ($\mathcal{N}(\{x\}) = 0$), minimizing $\mathcal{L}_{\mathrm{physics}}$ alone permits convergence to any possible NNQS that satisfies the Schr\"{o}dinger equation under some Hamiltonian, yielding a zero physics loss while the estimate $\bm{\hat{\theta}}$ can take any value, hence physics loss alone provides no contribution without data loss.
+Increasing $P$ beyond a threshold provides no further constraint without data, leading to such saturation.
+Similar phenomenon is also observed when solving the motion of a gravity pendulum using framework of PINN \cite{lu2021learning}.}